AmenAnthem/speedrun-notes-shadows-over-riva/routes/any-percent.md

 - Answers: no, no, yes, yes, no
 ## Dwarven Mine - Level 3
 - Save, heal party
+- Go all the way back to face, answer with 'remission'
+- Go back to stain on wall, touch, open door
 - Give mages magic potion if necessary
-- Give mages magic potion in offhand
+- Give mages magic potion in offhand, save
-- Go all the way back to face, answer with 'remission'
-- Go back to stain on wall, touch, open door, save
 - Fight demon, cast Ignifaxius with mages, tank with melees, use magic potion on mages when necessary
 - Save, heal party
 - Fight orcs